Clitocybe rivulosa: Description

 When young and imbued with moisture, as with a small group of related Clitocybes such as C. phyllophila, the cap has a distinctive brownish translucent aspect with a "frosting" of white (which however is not superficial, but part of the flesh).
 When it dries out it becomes uniform pure white, and it is more difficult to identify.
 Thus it is hygrophanous in a way, but not to be confused with the smaller thin-fleshed Clitocybe species which are commonly characterized as hygrophanous.

 Taxonomy and naming

-It was initially described as Agaricus rivulosus by Christian Hendrik Persoon in 1801, before German naturalist Paul Kummer gave it its current name in 1871.
+It was initially described as Agaricus rivulosus by Christian Hendrik Persoon in 1801, before German naturalist Paul Kummer classified it as Clitocybe rivulosa in 1871.
+The species was reclassified to its current name following a comprehensive phylogenetic study by Zheng-Mi He and colleagues in 2023.

 The surface of the cap can develop concentric rings of cracks with age, and the species epithet rivulosa refers to this fissuring.

 The very similar Clitocybe dealbata is sometimes regarded as part of the same species as C. rivulosa, and in that case the name rivulosa takes precedence and should be used for all these fungi.
 If distinguished, it is on the basis that build is more robust, the gills are less decurrent and the margin has a tendency to crack up.